 Dancing Stillness

 If you’re a shark, ignore this.
 Sharks must move; for them, stillness equals death.
 Of course, if your experience in life involves being chased by sharks, you’re probably not familiar with stillness either.
-As a psychotherapist working with trauma, I find most of my clients fitting into that category.
-Stillness is not frozen.
-My clients… Continue Reading Dancing Stillness
+As a psychotherapist, working with trauma for 25+ years, I found most of my clients fitting into that category.
+Stillness is not… Continue Reading Dancing Stillness

 Seeking the quality of “stillness”